Drinking wine in Barcelona is a dream come true—now take it to the next level!

 Insider’s Tip: Wondering about that weird glass vessel all the locals are drinking their wine from?
 That’s a porrón!
 This traditional Catalan drinking jug is a common sight at authentic bodegas and restaurants.
 Learn how to master the porrón on our Tapas, Taverns & History Tour!

 3. Escape the city on a vineyard tour

 One of the must-do experiences for wine lovers in Barcelona isn’t actually in the city itself!
 Escape busy Barcelona and take a vineyard tour in the beautiful Catalan countryside.
 Believe it or not, some of the world’s best vineyards are less than an hour away!

-If you’re visiting in January, be sure to check out our Taste of Catalan Countryside Day Trip & Winery Visit.
+One excellent option is our Barcelona Winery Tour with Organic Wine Tasting & Farm-to-Table Lunch.
 This limited experience will take you just 30 minutes yet an entire world away from Barcelona to Alella, a storybook village full of lush vineyards.
-In addition to a private winery tour and visit to the village market and bodega, you’ll also have a unique chance to devour one of our favorite seasonal Catalan delicacies, calçots!
+In addition to a private winery tour and visit to the village market and bodega, you’ll also have the chance to devour some of our favorite Catalan delicacies.
 Want to take a peek at what’s in-store?
 Take a look at this great little video below from our YouTube channel to truly get a taste for this great tour.